-In Dubuque, 26% of third-grade students are not reading at grade level.
+In Dubuque, 50% of third-grade students are not reading at grade level.
 Reading proficiently by the end of third grade enables students to shift from learning to read to reading to learn.
-Studies show that 74% of students who fall behind in reading proficiency at the end of third grade do not graduate from high school, and research shows that children from low-income households are disproportionately affected.
+Studies show that one in six students who fall behind in reading proficiency at the end of third grade do not graduate from high school, and research shows that children from low-income households are disproportionately affected.
 Reaching this milestone is important for both our students’ and our community’s future.

-The Dubuque Campaign for Grade-Level Reading brings focus to a key predictor of school success and high school graduation: grade-level reading by the end of third grade.
-The Campaign is a collaborative effort by funders, nonprofit partners, schools and parents to help ensure that more low-income children succeed in school and are prepared for college, a career and active citizenship.
+Every Child Reads brings focus to a key predictor of school success and high school graduation: grade-level reading by the end of third grade.
+The initiative is a collaborative effort by funders, nonprofit partners, schools and parents to help ensure that all children succeed in school and are prepared for college, a career and active citizenship.

 What Has Been Accomplished

-Dubuque’s Campaign was formed in 2012 by Every Child/Every Promise and the Community Foundation.
+Every Child Reads, formerly the Dubuque Campaign for Grade-Level Reading, was formed in 2012 by Every Child/Every Promise and the Community Foundation.
 Since then, it has successfully built a network of partners addressing three critical areas: summer learning, school readiness and attendance.
 In 2014 and 2015, the network was named a Pacesetter Community by the National Campaign for Grade-Level Reading for producing measurable outcomes.
 Some key accomplishments include:

 - New strategies for responding to chronic absence and improved attendance data have led to a measurable decrease in chronic absence at Title I schools, and data is now collected district-wide.